 John's last gift, the Needles of Echidna (another Denizen level weapon), come from Jade, but it is not the same Jade that gave him the Warhammer of Zillyhoo.
 This Jade dreams not on Prospit, but in the Furthest Ring.
 In many ways, she has moved closer to Dersite "alignment."
 She is far more serious than the Jade that gave him Zillyhoo, far more focused on her plan to save the session and players.
 In many ways, she is now like Rose.
 The Needles this new Jade gives to him allow John to fulfill his mission, but again they are not the element that requires John particularly.
 These Needles, coming from a Jade who has become close to Derse, are a Dersite gift: they are a gift of responsibility, leadership, and adulthood.

 I predict that during the Intermission that just began, John will combine the Needles of Echidna and Fear No Anvil, completing the Gift of Derse.
 With this weapon, John will have an expression of all the good he will find in the adulthood he is fast approaching: responsibility, great personal power, and the ability to direct the great powers of his friends and allies.
 He will return to the dual hammer style of [s] Enter and [s] Act 4, wielding the Gifts of Prospit and Derse together, uniting his adult and child sides and playing the role of Friend and Leader as one.

 Last edited by unbeliever536; 03-12-2012 at 10:50 PM.
 Reason: slightly more on the Needles

-Lately I've been way more active on GiantITP than here.
+Sometimes I'm on GiantITP.
 If you like GAMES you should drop by some time!

 Proud winner of the English language, posesser of a most purple prose.